Survival Hunter DPS Easy Mode — Midnight Pre-Patch (12.0.1)

 Defensive Spells for Survival Hunter

-Exhilaration Icon Exhilaration is your primary self-heal and it has a rather short cooldown thanks to the Natural Mending Icon Natural Mending Talent.
+Exhilaration Icon Exhilaration is your primary self-heal with a 1-minute cooldown.
 Use this when you drop below 50% HP to help out your Healer!

-Survival of the Fittest Icon Survival of the Fittest is our most powerful defensive besides Turtle, a 40% damage reduction thanks to Nature's Endurance Icon Nature's Endurance.
+Survival of the Fittest Icon Survival of the Fittest is our most powerful defensive besides Turtle, a 30-40% damage reduction with 2 charges on a 1.5-minute cooldown each.
 Use it to reduce damage taken from hard-hitting mechanics.
-Remember that this ability is only good if you use it before heavy damage!
-Do not use it in a panic after taking a lot of damage.
+Optimal use of this ability entails using it proactively, before heavy incoming damage.

 This is just some of the key utility of Survival Hunter.
 We highly recommend checking out the fully detailed Spell Glossary page below to see everything explained in detail.